bailey27/cppcryptfs/README.md

 It uses the the [Dokany](https://github.com/dokan-dev/dokany) driver and library to provide a virtual fileystem in user mode under Windows.

-This software is developed and maintained by Bailey Brown.

 Current Status
 --------------

-cppcryptfs is pre-alpha, or more accurately: EXPERIMENTAL.

 The developer has been using cppcryptfs in forward (normal) mode for over a year and hasn't lost any data.
 At least one other person is using it.
 There haven't been any serious issues reported.

-Reverse mode is new and has undergone only limited testing.
+Reverse mode undergone only limited testing by the developer.

 Binary releases are on the [releases page](https://github.com/bailey27/cppcryptfs/releases).